daeyath/sqlcmd/README.md

 Run `g++ -o sqlcmd sqlite3.cxx` to compile source code and then run `./sqlcmd` in your favorite shell.

 Usually, to test data entry, you can use a shell script.
 As support, I provide a small program, namely execsql, which can be used together with a shell script.
-To using it, compile with `g++ -o execsql execsql.cxx` and use it in your shell script as:
+To using it, compile source code with `g++ -o execsql execsql.cxx`, and you may use it in your shell script as:

 `export sqlconnection`
 `sqlconnection="test.file"`